Guides to Spain's cities, areas and lifestyle

 Guide to Marbella with luxury hotels, intense nightlife and golf

-Marbella is one of the most visited cities on the Costa del Sol.
+Marbella is one of the most visited cities on Costa del Sol.
 The city is mainly known for Puerto Banus, the large marina full of luxury yachts located outside the city.
-The area around Puerto Banus has perhaps the most extensive selection of bars, clubs, luxury hotels and restaurants on the entire Sol Coast. (note, tips on cheap flights and…
+The area around Puerto Banus has perhaps the most extensive range of bars, clubs, luxury hotels and restaurants on the entire Costa Del Sol . (note, tips on cheap flights and

 Read the whole